 Renovation and preservation

-Together, Fraunhofer IBP and its Working Group on Preservation of Historic Monuments and Preventive Conservation run the Fraunhofer Center for the Energy-Saving Renovation of Old Buildings and the Preservation of Monuments, which is located in Benediktbeuern Abbey.
-The aim of the center is to develop new methods and techniques for the renovation of historic buildings, but also to showcase existing technologies and demonstrate their effectiveness.
+Since 2010, Fraunhofer IBP has been cooperating with the Fraunhofer Center for Conservation and Energy Performance of Historic Buildings located in Benediktbeuern Abbey.
+The aim of the center is to develop new methods and techniques for renovating historical buildings, but also to showcase existing technologies and demonstrate their effectiveness.

-The research project focuses both on innovative solutions for interior insulation in existing buildings and the further development of existing products for the preservation of historic monuments, with reversibility being one of primary considerations the researchers must take into account.
-Interior surfaces in historic buildings have often accrued multiple layers of colored paint over the years – colorful coatings that in some cases served an ornamental purpose.
-These layers are material evidence of the past and shed light on the prevailing tastes of each period.
-When installing insulation panels, workers usually cover these painted surfaces with adhesives that pull off and destroy this historic evidence when the panels are later removed.
+The research project focuses both on innovative interior insulation solutions for existing buildings and the further development of products for preserving historical monuments.
+Reversibility is one of the primary considerations the researchers take into account.
+Interior surfaces in historical buildings have often accrued multiple layers of paint over the years - colorful coatings that in some cases served an ornamental purpose.
+These layers are material evidence of the past and shed light on the tastes prevailing in the respective period.
+When installing insulation panels, workers usually cover these painted surfaces with adhesives that pull off and destroy this historical evidence when the panels are later removed.

-For this reason, the researchers are looking to develop reversible solutions for installing interior insulation that are simple to apply and cause as little damage to the valuable historic building materials as possible.
+For this reason, the researchers are looking to develop reversible solutions for installing interior insulation that are simple to apply and cause as little damage as possible to the valuable historical building materials.